aboczek/hangman-cli/README.md

     </details>
     <br>

-16. When Gitpod is open, type in git bash following "**git clone https://github.com/aboczek/hangman-cli.git**" without quotation marks, and press enter.
-It will clone my repository.
+16. When Gitpod or VSCODE is open, type in git bash following "**git clone https://github.com/aboczek/hangman-cli.git**" without quotation marks, and press enter.
+It will clone my repository, ***if you are looking for better explanation go to this [link](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository?tool=desktop&platform=linux)***
     <details><summary>Picture</summary>
     <img src="documentation/github-repo-5.png" alt="github"/>
     <img src="documentation/github-repo-6.png" alt="github"/>
     </details>
     <br>

 17. When everything is ready, type in **cd hangman-cli** it should change directory to it.
-Now you need to download libraries I'm using in my project list is as following.
+Now you need to download libraries I'm using in my project.
-    - pip install art
-    - pip install gspread
+    ```
+    pip3 install -r requirements.txt
+    ```

 18. Now we need to copy our JSON file into the hangman-cli directory, open your **Downloads** or where your downloads go to and copy file by dragging it in into main folder, When its done right click on file and rename it to **creds.json**.
 Make sure its in the right place otherwise game wont run throwing an errors.
     <details><summary>Picture</summary>